 The desert isn’t the first place that springs to mind for a fall destination, but just like Myrtle Beach, the off season in Arizona is the best time to play!
 Courses are going to charge about 25% less and the temperature won’t be in the triple digits!
 Head over to the Sedona Golf Resort for a great golfing experience!
 The contrast between the orange and red trees and red and white rock formations will have you putting down the club for your camera.
 You can see it all on hole No. 10.
 The par-3 hole is the highest point on the course at almost 4,300 feet above sea level!

 Let me say one thing here.
 You’ll notice I haven’t put any California courses on this list.
 Why Scratch?
-Isn’t Pebble Beach wonderful in fall?
-Yes it is.
+Isn’t Pebble Beach wonderful in the fall?
+Yes, it is.
 But Pebble Beach is wonderful year-round.
 I’m trying to tell you Rock Head about perfect courses for the autumn.

-If you’re on the West Coast, you HAVE TO GO in fall is Bandon Dunes Golf Resort in Oregon.
+If you’re on the West Coast, you HAVE TO GO in the fall is Bandon Dunes Golf Resort in Oregon.
 This breathtaking resort features four links and a par 3 golf course.
-Business insider called it “golf heaven in the middle of nowhere.”
-Just note that the fall is peak season here, so green fee are going to cost more.
+Business Insider called it “golf heaven in the middle of nowhere.”
+Just note that the fall is peak season here, so green fees are going to cost more.
 If you can wait until November to go, you’ll save some money.

 Farther north, take a trip to Beacon Rock Golf Course in North Bonneville, Washington.
 This local favorite is located right in the Columbia River Gorge.
 It’s beautiful year-round, but it’s extra special in autumn.
 Located right in the heart of the Columbia River Gorge National Scenic Area, you’ll love the views of the Gorge painted orange and yellow in fall.
 If you’re traveling with a family, definitely try this course which promotes itself as providing “fun, friendly and affordable golf!”

 Didn’t see your favorite fall course on the list?
-Let me here all about it in the comments section below!
+Let me hear all about it in the comments section below!